Black & Yellow Striped Insects In Ohio

 Yellow jackets, like paper wasps, create paper nests out of a mixture of chewed up cellulose and saliva.
 Their nests can be found underground but as they are opportunistic insects, you may stumble upon a nest in hidden places like under a deck or porch or inside of a building behind walls or even in attic spaces.

 Yellow jackets do serve a purpose as pollinators but are mostly known for being predators that prey upon other insects.
-While caterpillars, grubs, and flies are their primary sources of food, yellow jackets will seek out other types of sweets and proteins, such as human food and open drink containers making them a nuisance pest.
+While caterpillars, grubs, and flies are their primary sources of food, yellow jackets will seek out other types of sweets and proteins, such as human food and open drink containers – making them a major nuisance pest!

 Do they sting?